GravityPDF/gravity-pdf-documentation/docs/v6/templates/barot.md

 ## Recommended Font

 *Barot* comes bundled with *Droid Serif*, an open source licensed font (Apache License, Version 2.0). *Droid Serif* is a highly readable font that works great at 10pt with Sabre.
 Set the PDF font in the [Appearance tab](../users/setup-pdf.md#appearance-tab).

+## Viewing PDF

+Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
+Just remember to fill out and submit your form if the entry list is empty.